Dr Jenny Coetzee

 Head of Research & Innovations

-Through her work in clinical and social research, she has applied a pluripotent approach to understanding and solving public health issues.
+Drawing from her deep experience in both clinical and social research, Minja brings a pluripotent lens to solving complex public health challenges.

-Minja holds an honorary joint staff appointment with the University of the Witwatersrand, and is also a member of the African Potential Foundation board.
+She holds a joint staff appointment with the University of the Witwatersrand as a Director of African Potential Collaborative, and serves on the board of the African Potential Foundation.

 OUR TRUSTEES & BOARD MEMBERS